Skip to main content

 3) Leak in underground pipes

-Leaks inside a home are typically hard to ignore, but if you have underground leaks they often go unnoticed for many years.
+Leaks inside a home are typically hard to ignore, but if you have underground pipe leaks they often go unnoticed for many years.
 Over time, corrosion of underground pipes can lead to small pin holes, cracks and other corrosion related problems which allow water (and water pressure) to leak out of the pipes as it is on the way to the house.

 Signs you may have an underground pipe leak